For disclaimer on Ratatouille, please refer to chapter one.

 "You know, Remy," Emile said once they had settled down with their midnight picnic.
 "You've done alright."
 Then the two brothers toasted their grape halves together while they proceeded to star gaze.

-Author's Note: I noticed that many people confuse Emile to be the older brother, but honestly I'm not making this up- he's younger!
+Author's Note: I noticed that many people confuse Emile to be the older brother, but he's actually younger!
+He calls Remy his "little brother" because of his size, not his age.
 Check out the book The Guide to Remy's World by Glenn Dakin.
 This story tells all the details you could ever want from Ratatouille.

 I also realized that this has been the first chapter to have taken over to Remy's point of view.
 I had been refraining, since Linguini is the central character, and I wanted it to be clear that he cannot directly communicate with Remy- not even knowing his actual name!- which makes up one-third of the reason why I created Elaina, the new generation of Linguini's adventures with Remy.